jenkins-x/jx-docs/content/en/v3/develop/faq/using.md

 # view all the SourceRepository resources:
 kubectl get sr

-# find the one that you want remove then:
+# find the one that you want to remove then:
 kubectl delete sr $theNameToDelete
 ````